Severance (TV series): Development

 Ben Stiller is the primary director and one of the executive producers.

 Erickson conceived of Severance during a period of depression, working an office job at a door factory after he had completed his master's degree in television writing.
 He found the job so monotonous that he wished he could "skip the eight hours of the workday, to disassociate and just get it over with".

-Erickson submitted his pilot script to Ben Stiller's production company Red Hour Productions in 2015, and it was passed to Stiller by the development executive Jackie Cohn and then head of creative Nicholas Weinstock.
+Erickson submitted his pilot script to Ben Stiller's production company Red Hour Productions in 2015, and it was passed to Stiller by the development executive Jackie Cohn.
 Stiller read it at least five years before Severance premiered, and said the project was "the longest thing I've ever worked on".
 He said he enjoyed the story's contributions to the genre of workplace comedy.
 Erickson has described his earlier versions of the pilot as "weirder" and containing many stray elements with no backstory such as a disembodied pair of legs running by Mark, a charred floor with burnt desks, and a woman trapped in a glass cubicle.
 Erickson credits Stiller with grounding the show, saying "he felt that the concept was weird enough that you didn't have to throw a bunch of other Terry Gilliam-esque bells and whistles at it."
 According to Erickson, "Ben fell in love with the part of the show that was this weird human sadness of a person who would willingly do this to himself."